StarsThu2016/PIL_Load_Debug/README.md

 $ pip uninstall Pillow
 $ sudo pip uninstall Pillow

-* Reinstall Pillow as system-wide package
+* Reinstall Pillow as a system-wide package
-Note: you may also install as user's package without "sudo", but "--no-cache-dir" option is a must according to "If Pillow has been previously built without the required prerequisites, it may be necessary to manually clear the pip cache or build without cache using the --no-cache-dir option to force a build with newly installed external libraries." in https://pillow.readthedocs.io/en/stable/installation.html
+Note: you may also install as a user's package without "sudo", but "--no-cache-dir" option is a must according to "If Pillow has been previously built without the required prerequisites, it may be necessary to manually clear the pip cache or build without cache using the --no-cache-dir option to force a build with newly installed external libraries." in https://pillow.readthedocs.io/en/stable/installation.html
 $ sudo pip install --no-cache-dir Pillow==5.2.0

 # Useful debugging commands